Dolly Castro Busts Out Of Workout Bra & Red Booty Shorts

 Dolly’s fans also loved her cute dog.
 In a reply to a comment about the dog, Dolly said the pup doesn’t like to have her picture taken.
 It’s a good thing that Dolly doesn’t mind having her photo snapped because her updates thrill her 6.1 million followers.

 Part of that is because Dolly has a figure that looks good in just about everything.
 As The Inquisitr reported earlier this month, she looked amazing in a floral jumper.
-In August, she rocked a red and black floral pantsuit.
+In August, she rocked a red-and-black floral pantsuit.

 View this post on Instagram